istd50043-2023-spring/lecture_notes/l11_spark.md

 # RDD Transformations

-All Transformations take the current RDD as (part of) the input and return some a new RDD as output.
+All Transformations take the current RDD as (part of) the input and return a new RDD as output.

 Let `l` be a RDD / a distributed list, `f` be a function